Economic policy of the Najib Razak government: Reform of government subsidies

-Prime Minister Najib has started to implement comprehensive reform of government subsidies.
+Najib has started to implement comprehensive reform of government subsidies.
 On 16 July 2010 subsidies for petrol, diesel and LPG were cut as part of Malaysia's general programme of reducing and rationalising subsidies per the 10th Malaysia Plan and the New Economic Model.
 The government believes it will save RM750 million by the end of 2010 through these measures with little negative impact on most citizens.
 Sugar and fuel subsidies were selected for reform due to the fact that they disproportionately benefit the wealthy and foreigners, encourage over-consumption and create opportunities for fraud and smuggling.
 The Prime Minister expressed his hope that Malaysians would adopt a healthier lifestyle.
 He said, "there is no logic in the government allocating subsidies worth almost RM1 billion on a commodity that could endanger the people's health."
 Responding to concerns about how these reforms might affect the poor the Prime Minister's Office pointed out that Malaysia will still be spending RM7.82 billion per year on fuel and sugar subsidies and that prices for these commodities would remain the lowest in Southeast Asia.
 The government also stated that education and healthcare would continue receiving state support.

 Free trade agreements

-Prime Minister Najib has aggressively promoted free trade and his government has implemented three free trade agreements.
+Najib has aggressively promoted free trade and his government has implemented three free trade agreements.
 These include the Asean FTA (AFTA), Asean-Australia-New Zealand FTA (AANZFTA) and Asean-India FTA in Goods.

 Under Najib's government Malaysia signed a free-trade agreement (FTA) with New Zealand on 26 October 2009 to take effect 1 August 2010.
 The agreement will reduce or eliminate tariffs on thousands of industrial and agricultural products.
 The two countries have also agreed to reciprocal Most Favoured Nation status in private education, engineering services, environmental protection, mining services and information technology.

 Najib and Indian Prime Minister Manmohan Singh signed agreements to co-operate in the areas of higher education and finance.
 The two countries have agreed to sign a free-trade agreement before the end of 2010 and Najib called for signing a "Comprehensive Economic Cooperation Agreement" by the same date.
 These economic agreements have resulted in plans for RM1.6 billion in investment for Malaysia.
 In January 2010 Najib announced plans to develop a new visa regime for Indian nationals, specifically for managers and knowledge workers to visit Malaysia.